Загальні відомості про делірій та деменцію

 ЗаJuebin Huang, MD, PhD, Department of Neurology, University of Mississippi Medical Center

-Other specific characteristics also help distinguish the two disorders (see table Differences Between Delirium and Dementia):
+The following characteristics help distinguish them (see table Differences Between Delirium and Dementia):

-No laboratory test can definitively establish the cause of cognitive impairment; a thorough history and physical examination as well as knowledge of baseline function are essential.
+In most cases, laboratory testing itself cannot definitively establish the cause of cognitive impairment; a thorough history and physical examination as well as knowledge of baseline function are essential.

 Таблиця